As an Amazon Associate I earn from qualifying purchases. Purchasing through my Amazon links helps me keep the site up and running.

 sudo apt-get update sudo apt-get upgrade -y sudo rpi-update sudo reboot

 After your Raspberry Pi 4 boots back up, run the following command to install the package that allows us to update our bootloader.
-The latest version of Raspbian Buster already comes with this but go ahead and run it for fun, just in case.
+The latest version of Raspberry Pi OS already comes with this but go ahead and run it for fun, just in case.

 sudo apt install rpi-eeprom -y

 Now it is time to install the new bootloader.
 Run the following…

 You should see some output similar to this.

 If everything went well, do what it says and reboot the Pi to apply your changes.